Harriet

 Alfie has been fortunate not to have had serious infections during the course of his treatment, such as pneumonia.
 But early on into his treatment, he developed a urinary tract infection (UTI).
 He is on two prophylactic antibiotics; nitrofurantoin every day and on septrin twice a week to keep UTI and pneumonia at bay.
 With regard to antibiotics use, Harriet explains that Alfie needs them.
 She doesn’t question their use but she would be more reluctant to give them to her younger son if he had a cold or other viral infection because he has no underlying health issue.

 Harriet and her husband have explained ALL to Alfie in an age-appropriate way by saying that his blood is not doing what it should and hence the need for all his treatments.
-The thing that Alfie hates the most is to have his blood taken through his port-a-cath that happens weekly.
+The thing that Alfie hates the most is to have his blood taken through his port-cath that happens weekly.

 Harriet and her husband work together to give Alfie his medications at home.
 Harriet has found it easier to give medications at night, unless otherwise indicated by the care team.
 She finds there is less chance of missing something.